Construction Technician Visa Sponsorship Jobs in Idaho

 Which companies sponsor visas for construction technicians in Idaho?

-Large engineering and construction firms operating in Idaho with documented H-1B and H-2B sponsorship histories include Jacobs Engineering, Kiewit Infrastructure, and CH2M (now Jacobs).
+Large engineering and construction firms operating in Idaho with documented H-1B visa and H-2B visa sponsorship histories include Jacobs Engineering, Kiewit Infrastructure, and CH2M (now Jacobs).
 Idaho Power and utility contractors running grid modernization projects also sponsor qualified technicians.
 Sponsorship is more common at firms holding federal or state contracts, where compliance infrastructure is already established.

 Which visa types are most common for construction technician roles in Idaho?